The Ancient Cemetery of Athens

 You will also come across a path on the right that leads to the “Sacred Gate”.
 This gate was built in the 5th Century BC, as an extension of the “Sacred Way”, and connected Athens and Eleusis.
 This gate was also used for “Eleusinian and Panathenaic” processions.

 The “Academy Road”, which is parallel to the Sacred Way leads one to the “Dipylon Gate”.
-This was the main gate to ancient Athens, and from where travelers from Eleusis, Evia and Piraeus entered the city.
+This was the main gate to ancient Athens, and from where travelers from Eleusis, the island of Evia and Piraeus entered the city.
 The gate was actually formed by two towers, and was part of the fortification wall that ran around Athens.
 One of the towers was facing into the city, whilst the other was facing outwards.

 During the ancient years, there were many grand funerals held here.
 It was also here in 431 BC that Pericles is said to have given his famous funeral oration, honouring those who had died during the early years of the Peloponnese War.
 As it turned out, this speech became much more than a tribute to those who had died.
 It in fact inspired thousands who were there to enlist in the campaign, which had suffered heavy losses with approximately one third of the Athenian force being completely wiped out.